What type of pump is used for highly viscous fluid and Why? - Hydraulic pump|Swing Motor|Hydraulic motor manufacturing

 Hydraulic Pump Engineer Lee

-When it comes to pumping highly viscous fluids — think heavy oils, sludges, syrups, or even molasses — the engineering challenges are considerable.
-The choice of pump technology becomes critical, and in most cases, positive displacement pumps, specifically gear pumps and screw pumps, emerge as the preferred choice.
+The engineering challenges are many, when it comes to pumping highly viscous fluids such as heavy oils, sludges, syrups or even molasses.
+The selection of pump technology becomes paramount when dealing with this condition hence in most cases positive displacement pumps majorly gear pumps and screw pumps become the best choice.
 There are several reasons why these types of pumps are more appropriate for handling highly viscous fluids.

 For immediate expert assistance, please contact our engineers.